Code of ethics

 ExxonMobil employees and contractors are prohibited from making payments to, or engaging in transactions with, government officials to influence the performance of their official duties improperly.
 Maintaining internal controls and keeping accurate and complete transaction records are required.
 Our standard language for procurement contracts includes a requirement to comply with all laws, keep accurate books and records, and where appropriate, contains specific anti-bribery commitments.

 Oil and gas exploration and production often take us to remote parts of the world, with changing political and regulatory climates.
-In 2012, approximately 31,000 employees took part in anti-corruption training.
-This training covers the basics of the FCPA, the United Kingdom Bribery Act, global anti-corruption standards, recent developments in enforcement, and compliance with our internal anti-corruption policy, guidelines and processes.
+Employees in relevant job functions receive computer-based and in-person training on anti-trust, anti-corruption, anti-boycott, trade sanctions and export controls.
+In 2019, nearly 24,000 employees and contractors participated in such training.
+This training covers the applicable laws, global compliance standards, recent developments in enforcement, and compliance with our internal policies, guidelines and processes.
 Employees in positions assessed to be higher-risk receive training every year and within three months of entering their positions.
 Every two years, managers and professional employees not in higher-risk positions receive training.
-Every four years, all ExxonMobil employees are required to attend half-day business practices reviews that include anti-corruption issues.
-In 2012, employees around the world attended business practices review sessions.
+Every four years, all ExxonMobil employees are required to receive half-day training on business practices expectations that include these issues.
+In 2020, employees around the world received business practices training.
 Additionally, we monitor legal and regulatory developments and advise employees as appropriate.